-The Learning Support Department uses a range of Standardised Assessments to clarify and identify range of needs across learning, social and emotional domains.
+The Learning Support Department uses a range of Standardised Assessments to clarify and identify a range of needs across learning, social and emotional domains.

 3: Arrangements for consulting parents of students with SEN and involving them in their child´s education

 The school and department welcome contact from parents.
-Senior Advanced Teaching Assistants within the Learning Support Department provide an increased opportunity for parents to liaise with a staff member who knows their child well.
+Senior and Advanced Teaching Assistants within the Learning Support Department provide an increased opportunity for parents to liaise with a staff member who knows their child well.
 We actively collaborate with Parents and Children Together (PACT) and host Parent Coffee Mornings.

 4: Arrangements for consulting young people with SEN and involving them in their education